Introduction

 The European CSRD directive requires large companies to publish detailed information on their environmental and social impact, including that of their suppliers.
 Scope 3 (indirect emissions across the entire value chain) represents an average of 75 % to 90 % of an organization's total carbon footprint.
 In France, the first wave is already in effect for large companies; the second phase is planned between 2027 and 2028.
 This evolution is gradually redefining the conditions for access to markets, financing, and business partnerships.

-How to anticipate it Applicable reporting obligations must be mapped by industry, company size, and markets, distinguishing between immediate deadlines and upcoming horizons.
-Systems for collecting emissions data should be implemented without delay (implementation timelines are consistently underestimated), even by companies not directly subject to the obligation, as they will receive requests from their clients.
+How to anticipate it Applicable reporting obligations must be mapped by sector, company size, and markets, distinguishing between immediate deadlines and future horizons.
+Systems for collecting emissions data must be put in place without delay (implementation timelines are systematically underestimated), including by companies not directly subject to the obligation, who will receive requests from their clients.

 3. Strategic Supplies: A Fragility to Map

-China processes more than 70 % of the twenty main minerals needed for energy production: copper, lithium, nickel, cobalt, and graphite.
-The International Energy Agency forecasts that global copper supply will be 30 % short of demand as early as 2035; mining giant BHP anticipates a 70 % increase in this demand by 2050.
-Geopolitical conflicts and trade disputes are also reshaping global supply chains, pushing companies to seek suppliers geographically close or located in countries considered aligned.
+China processes more than 70 % of the top twenty minerals essential for energy production: copper, lithium, nickel, cobalt, and graphite.
+The International Energy Agency predicts that global copper supply will fall short of demand by 30 % by 2035; mining giant BHP anticipates a 70 % increase in this demand by 2050.
+Geopolitical conflicts and trade disputes are also reshaping global supply chains, prompting companies to seek suppliers geographically closer or located in countries considered aligned.

-How to anticipate it A mapping of supplier dependencies helps identify high-risk geographical concentrations for critical components.
-Diversifying supply sources, even with short-term cost increases, reduces exposure to disruptions.
-Strategic contracts should be reviewed to include clauses for price adjustments, force majeure, and substitution that are adapted to the current context.
+How to anticipate it A mapping of supplier dependencies helps identify at-risk geographic concentrations for critical components.
+Diversifying supply sources, even at a short-term additional cost, reduces exposure to disruptions.
+Strategic contracts should be reviewed to include price revision, force majeure, and substitution clauses adapted to the current context.

 4. Artificial Intelligence: Mastering Deployment to Extract Value